Joash09/blog/content/posts/HomeServerSetup.md

 ## Headless OPNSense install and network setup {#headless-opnsense-install-and-network-setup}

-The first VM installed was OPNSense which now acts as my home router and firewall.
+The first VM installed was OPNSense which acts as my home router and firewall.
 To install the VM, I made use of virt-install, a tool included in the libvirt package.
 A OPNSense install image (.img) can be downloaded from their website.
 The nano version makes sense for a headless setup.
 However, since virt-install (more specifically QEMU working behind the scenes) cannot just mount any format (i.e. .img), some preparation must be done first.
-Using QEMU's builtin image to qcow2 format converter convert the image, then mount and install (i.e. unpack) the resulting qcow2 image to our desired LVM volume.
+Using QEMU's builtin image to qcow2 format converter, convert the image, mount and install (i.e. unpack) the resulting qcow2 image to our desired LVM volume.
 Finally, also notice in command below, how the NIC devices are being "passed through" to the VM.

 ```bash
 qemu-img convert -f raw -O qcow2 image.img image.qcow2